ricardolsmendes/ricardolsmendes/README.md

 Hey there,
 I am **Ricardo Mendes**.

-With 20+ years of experience in consulting and software engineering across various industries, I have developed a keen interest in Big Data, Analytics, Machine Learning, and, most recently, Generative AI, given their potential to drive business results.
-For over half a decade, I've worked with multidisciplinary teams to overcome challenges and help companies make more informed, data-driven decisions.
+With over 20 years of IT consulting experience, I've been focused on bridging the gap between high-level strategy and daily operations for global leaders such as Google, Ericsson, PepsiCo, JLL, and Domino’s.
+By navigating complex organizational challenges, I create the cross-functional synergy required to deliver projects successfully.

+I am on a mission to align personal pragmatism with the modern need for performance improvement.
+By leveraging Big Data, Analytics, Machine Learning, and Generative AI, I help organizations move beyond intuition and make data-driven decisions.

 My areas of expertise include:
-- Data and AI solutions architecture in Databricks, AWS, Azure, and Google Cloud;
+- Data & AI Solutions Architecture: Databricks, AWS, Azure, and Google Cloud.
-- Data Governance, Data Quality, and Observability;
+- Trust & Reliability: Data Governance, Data Quality, and Observability.
-- DevOps, DataOps, and MLOps.
+- Engineering Excellence: DevOps, DataOps, and MLOps.

 ---
 You can also reach me at: